SHresTho12/spl-lab-project/README.md

 - Different ways of learning same topic
 - Learning through game
 - Simple quiz for test
-- Eassy to use interface
+- Easy to use interface

 ## Screenshots